ArduPilot/ardupilot_wiki/common/source/docs/common-zed.rst

 Configuration through the Ground Station
 ========================================

-Ensure that Copter-3.5 (or higher) is loaded onto the flight controller and connect with a Ground Station (i.e. Mission Planner).
+Ensure that Copter-3.5 (or higher) is loaded onto the autopilot and connect with a Ground Station (i.e. Mission Planner).

-- enable communication between the TX1 and flight controller using the `Setup the Pixhawk instructions from the tx1 setup wiki page <http://ardupilot.org/dev/docs/companion-computer-nvidia-tx1.html#setup-the-pixhawk>`__
+- enable communication between the TX1 and autopilot using the `Setup the Pixhawk instructions from the tx1 setup wiki page <http://ardupilot.org/dev/docs/companion-computer-nvidia-tx1.html#setup-the-pixhawk>`__
 - set :ref:`AHRS_EKF_TYPE <AHRS_EKF_TYPE>` to 3 (means use EKF3)
 - set :ref:`EK2_ENABLE <EK2_ENABLE>` to 0 (disable EKF2)
 - set :ref:`EK3_ENABLE <EK3_ENABLE>` to 1 (enable EKF3)